tdroy/High-Memory-CPU-FD/doc/StackOverflow.md

         at com.troy.StackOverFlow.methodA(StackOverFlow.java:6)
 ```
 As we can see stack is filed with two method calls to each other and never comes out.

+## Solution
+During try to increase the _-Xss_ size to a limited extend.
+If a larger stack is required then involve dev team.